AstroNvim/astrocore/README.md

 ## ⚙️ Configuration

-**AstroCore** comes with the no defaults, but it configured fully through the `opts` table in lazy.
+**AstroCore** comes with the no defaults, but can be configured fully through the `opts` table in lazy.
 Here are descriptions of the options and some example usages:

 ```lua
 ---@type AstroCoreConfig